What is the Earned Income Tax Credit?

 How much money can I get?

-If you had two or more children living with you in 2008, you can get up to $4,824.
+If you had three or more children living with you in 2019, you can get up to $6,557.

 If you get the federal credit, the state of Massachusetts will send you a credit also.
-It will be 15% of the money that you get from the federal government if you live here full time.
+It will be 30% of the money that you get from the federal government if you live here full time.

-For example, if you get $438 from the federal government, the state will send you another $159.
+For example, if you get $529 from the federal government, the state will send you another $159.
 If you live here part-time, you get less.
 See more about the Massachusetts Earned Income Tax Credit.

 Can I get these tax credits?

 You should be able to get the Earned Income Tax Credit if you worked full-time or part-time in 2019, you have a Social Security Number and:

 Those are the amounts for single adults.
-If you are married and filing jointly, add $3,000 to each of the numbers above.
+If you are married and filing jointly the amount is higher.
+See all the numbers on the IRS website.